jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/4ChristAndTheHolySpirit.md

 4. Heaven exists as a place in the space-time universe, in contrary to what Gargarin said as the first astronaut in space.

 ##### Interesting Quote:
-- *Paul knew that even in this life the resurrection of Christ gave new power for Christian ministry and obedience to God.* (755) on [[Philippians3#v 10]]
+- *Paul knew that even in this life the resurrection of Christ gave new power for Christian ministry and obedience to God.* (755) on [Philippians 3:10](Philippians3#v.10).

 #### 2022-07-26 18:23 Pages 760-780